 The daunting peaks of Dalfjall.

-View down to the hidden beach of Stafsnes.
+The sliding gravel slope, with a view down to the hidden beach of Stafsnes.

 Scrambling up the slope

 This is the part where it gets a bit trickier.
-It may look like a discouraging dead end at first sight, but it is possible to scramble your way up on a tiny path between the rocks.
+It may look like a discouraging dead end at first sight.
+But it is possible to scramble your way up on a tiny path between the rocks.
 You just have to be very careful, check for loose rocks & gravel, and a firm hold with each step you take.

 This is where you have to start scrambling…